roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

     1. Select the permission entry in the list
     2. Click *Edit* in the *Access rights actions* menu in the list footer or just double-click the line
     3. Adjust the Access rights in the dialog that appears
-    4. Click *Save* to close the dialog again
+    4. Click *Save* to close the dialog

     Revoke Access Rights
     ^^^^^^^^^^^^^^^^^^^^

     1. Select the permission entry in the list
     2. Click *Delete* in the *Access rights actions* menu in the list footer
-    3. Confirm the deletion dialog
+    3. Confirm the deletion